mohammednour-ai/MatEx/MATEX-MAIN-DEV-UPDATED.md

 - Notes: Used Next.js 15.5.2 (latest) with Turbopack enabled, TailwindCSS v4
 - Auth/Tokens Reference: N/A (no external services configured yet)

+### Code review (business / functional / technical)

+- Business: Bootstrapping is complete and delivers immediate value — repo, license, README, and starter app are present.
+However, version drift between project rules (Next.js 14) and the recorded bootstrap (Next.js 15.5.2) creates downstream risk for task implementation and CI; decide and standardize the supported Next major version.
+- Functional: The project appears runnable (dev server claim).
+There is no recorded CI workflow, no pinned Node engine, and no enforced formatting/lint pipeline which increases risk of inconsistent commits and CI failures as features are added.
+- Technical: Recommended low-risk improvements to make the bootstrap robust:
+  - Pin Next.js major version to the one in `project_rules.md` (Next.js 14) or update `project_rules.md` if intentionally upgrading.
+  - Add `.nvmrc` / `engines` in `package.json` with Node LTS version (e.g., 20.x) used by CI and developers.
+  - Add a minimal CI pipeline (`.github/workflows/ci.yml`) that runs: install, `npx tsc --noEmit`, `npm run build`, and `npm run lint` (if lint configured).
+  - Add `husky` + `lint-staged` or equivalent pre-commit checks to enforce formatting and prevent accidental commits of build-breaking changes.
+  - Verify `.env*` is ignored and confirm no real secrets are committed (secret audit); if any secret was recorded, rotate immediately.

+### Suggested fix (concrete, minimal)

+1. Decide Next.js version policy:
+  - If you accept Next.js 14: update `matex/package.json` to pin "next": "^14.0.0" and run `npm install` locally, then run `npx tsc --noEmit` and `npm run build` to confirm.
+  - If you accept Next.js 15: update `project_rules.md` to document the new supported major and note any migration considerations (middleware, app-router behaviour).

+2. Add small developer hygiene items (can be done immediately):
+  - Create `.nvmrc` with `lts/*` or a concrete version (example: `20`).
+  - Add `engines` to `package.json`: { "node": ">=20 <23" } (match your CI).
+  - Add `.github/workflows/ci.yml` with a single job that installs, runs `npx tsc --noEmit`, `npm run build` and `npm run lint`.
+  - Add `husky` and `lint-staged` dev dependencies and a minimal pre-commit hook for `prettier --write` + `npm run lint -- --fix`.

+Files likely to change:
+- `matex/package.json` (bump/pin next, engines, add devDeps)
+- `.nvmrc`
+- `.github/workflows/ci.yml`
+- `README.md` (quick-start / Node version note)
+- optionally: `.husky/pre-commit` and package.json scripts

+### Actions taken for T001 (this update)

+- [x] Performed code review and documented findings in `MATEX-MAIN-DEV-UPDATED.md`.
+- [ ] Did NOT change application code or CI in this step — awaiting your approval to apply the minimal fixes listed above (pin Next version, add `.nvmrc`, add CI, add husky/lint-staged).

+### Next step suggestion

+I can implement the minimal hygiene changes now (create `.nvmrc`, add `engines` to `package.json`, and add a CI workflow).
+Tell me to proceed and I'll make the edits and run the TypeScript check and build; or tell me to only record them here and move to review T002.

 **T002** - VS Code workspace & settings
 - Status: ✅ COMPLETED
 - Start Date: 2025-08-30 10:29 PM